Foehammer82/tech-terrarium/README.md

 > NOTE: This Mermaid diagram was generated with the help of Copilot 😊

+## Usage

+TODO: Add usage instructions (makefile and manual running and whatnot)

+## Services

+TODO: make subsections for each service here

 ## TODO

 - [ ] set up a mkdocs site to document the terrarium